jahabeebs/code-the-hidden-language-book-notes/notes.md

             Also need to know if result of operation was zero which requires a zero flag Sign flag needed to know if most significant bit of result is 1 There are other flags like the parity flag and auxiliary carry flag

+Chapter 22: Registers and Busses
+    Bytes are moved from memory into the CPU and into the ALU Bytes are moved from the ALU eventually into memory Bytes are stored in latches while moved within the CPU Like the latches in Chapter 20--four 8-bitch latches, one for opcode and 3 for data bytes Latches called registers are 8-bit latches directly controlled by CPU instructions One of these latches is called the accumulator Always stores first of two inputs and output of ALU is always stored back in accumulator From accumulator output of ALU can be moved to other register or stored in memory Use of registers H and L in our example to form a 16-bit memory address is called indirect addressing If all opcodes supported by an 8-bit processor are 1 byte in length then there can be 256 opcodes Core arithmetical and logical functions supported by the CPU Assembly language instructions refer to process of assembling a computer program "Code to add the content of register E to the accumulator" becomes "ADD E" "Perform an exclusive OR operation between the accumulator and memory byte at [HL]" becomes "XRA M" STA means store accumulator
+        LDA means load accumulator
+        HLT corresponds to opcode 76h which halts the CPU Move instructions are abbreviated with 8080 mnemonic MOV For example the code 69h is MOV L,C Destination register appears first and source register is second Means move byte in register C to register One way to design a CPU is to decide what instructions CPU should implement then decide on circuitry Register array allows CPU to store bytes in seven latches and retrieve bytes based on 3-bit codes 8-bit values going into array can come from memory, other registers, or ALU 8-bit values coming out of array can go to memory, other registers, or ALU Connection between all the inputs and outputs is called a data bus Data path that is common the inputs and outputs of all the components Only for 8-bit data; for 16-bit data we need an address bus Address used to access memory can come from different sources Program counter: 16-bit value that accesses instructions (starts at 0000h and increases until HLT) 2 bytes following the STA or LDA operation codes which together form 16-bit address H and L registers form a 16-bit address; when used this way HL is called a register pair 16-bit address bus is primarily for providing an address to the RAM Must also be capable of moving 16-bit values among components of the CPU
 </pre>